CaninoDev/plenary.nvim/README.md

 The second argument is an optional init.vim to specify so that you can make reproducible tests!

-The exit code is 0 when success and 1 when fail, so you can use it easily in a `Makefile`!
+The exit code is 0 when the test(s) have passed and 1 when it has failed, so you can use it easily in a `Makefile`!

 NOTE: